Aitchison & Emery|

 Child support is the amount of money that a Court orders a parent to pay every month to help pay for the support of the child and the child's living expenses.
 The Department of Child Support Services is available to help you obtain, modify and collect child support at no charge.
-The Law Office of Casey Aitchison can help you make sure that the amount of child support that is ordered is the correct amount mandated by California law.
+The attorneys at Aitchison & Emery can help you make sure that the amount of child support that is ordered is the correct amount mandated by California law.

 - Spousal Support

 When a couple legally separates or divorces, the Court may order one spouse to pay the other a certain amount of money each month.
 This is called "spousal support" and is sometimes also called "alimony."
 These payments can be required for a temporary allotted time or indefinitely until the supported spouse can get back on their feet financially.
 Spousal support can present difficult legal issues and legal representation is generally recommended.